 Inviqa’s emphasis on driving business value, its experience, and its collaborative culture was key to helping us to think outside the box and achieve the best outcome for Dreams.
 Our close collaboration was key to achieving our goal of fast, compelling user experiences on mobile.

 Since the launch of the AMP sofabeds page, Dreams has seen dramatic improvements in page speed.
-These performance gains, together with a rise Page One in Google search on mobile, achieved a record week for the sofabeds business just three weeks after the launch of the AMP launch.
+These performance gains, together with a rise to Page One in Google search on mobile, achieved a record week for the sofabeds business, just three weeks after the launch of the AMP launch.
 After further adapting the sofabeds page to make it more promotions-led for the August bank holiday in 2017, Dreams also secured a first position in Google search for the term ‘bank holiday sale’.

 Retailers that are ready to roll up their sleeves and really delve into what’s possible with Google AMP will be amazed at the end results.
 At the end of the day ask yourself if a customer sees two identical pages, and one is loading faster, which one will they choose?